brodieG/fansi/README.md

     maintaining the repository, and Uwe Ligges in particular for maintaining [Winbuilder](http://win-builder.r-project.org/).
 -   [Gábor Csárdi](https://github.com/gaborcsardi) for getting me
-    started on the journey ANSI control sequences.
+    started on the journey ANSI control sequences, and for many of the ideas on how to process them.
 -   [Jim Hester](https://github.com/jimhester) because
     [covr](https://cran.r-project.org/package=covr) rocks.
 -   [Dirk Eddelbuettel](https://github.com/eddelbuettel) and [Carl